 Education markets around the world are competitive and dynamic.
 We face varying degrees of competition from several discrete education providers because our learning system integrates many of the elements of the education development and delivery process, including curriculum development, teacher training and support, lesson planning, testing and assessment, and school performance and compliance management.
 We compete most directly with companies that provide online curriculum and support services.
 Additionally, we expect increased competition from for-profit post-secondary and supplementary education providers that have begun to offer virtual high school curriculum and services.
 In certain jurisdictions and states where we currently serve virtual public schools, we expect intense competition from existing providers and new entrants.
 Our competitors may adopt similar curriculum delivery, school support and marketing approaches, with different pricing and service packages that may have greater appeal in the market.
 Both public and private not-for-profit institutions with whom we currently or may in the future compete may have instructional and support resources superior to those in the for-profit sector, and public institutions can offer substantially lower tuition prices or other advantages that we cannot match.
-If we are unable to successfully compete for new business, acquire more companies, or maintain current levels of academic achievement and community interest, our revenue growth and operating margins may decline.
-Price competition from our current and future competitors could also result in reduced revenues, reduced margins or the failure of our product and service offerings to achieve or maintain more widespread market acceptance.
+If we are unable to successfully compete for new business, acquire more companies, or maintain current levels of academic achievement and community interest, ord margins or the failure of our product and service offerings to achieve or maintain more widespread market acceptance.